haiwen/python-seafile/README.md

 }
 ```

-### Rename a dir
+### Rename a folder

 ```python
 repo.rename_dir(path, new_name)
 ```

-Change the dir name and return a plain object.
+Change the folder name and return a plain object.

 **Example:**